FixelAlgorithmsTeam/fixel/_posts/2018-02-20-luminosity-mask-001.md

 Now, this is the step where the magic happens.
 The idea is very simple, given the Gray Scale image as input the output, per pixel, is a function only of its value.
 Well, this sentence might take some of us back to horrible school days but it is really simple when you think about it.
-Pixel comes in, states its value and gets an output value based only on its value (No location information, No surrounding pixels, only its value) and voilÃ we have a Luminosity Mask.
+Pixel comes in, states its value and gets an output value based only on its value and voilÃ we have a Luminosity Mask.
-The name says it all, the Mask depends solely on the Luminosity (Value) of the pixels, not their location, not their surrounding just thei Luminosity value.
+The name says it all, the Mask depends solely on the Luminosity (Value) of the pixels.
+It has nothing to do with their location, not their surrounding pixels.
+Just using the Luminosity value.
 Nothing more, nothing less.
 Power by simplicity.

 ![Figure 002][Figure002]{:class="center-img"}